simon-katz/nomis-electric-clojure-mode/README.md

 When you update `nomis-electric-clojure.el` to a new version, it is safest to restart Emacs rather than just evaluating the new code.

+# How nomis-electric-clojure Recognises Electric Buffers

+nomis-electric-clojure checks for Electric buffers by looking for one of the following near the start:

+  - `[hyperfiddle.electric :as e]` (⇒ Electric v2)
+  - `[hyperfiddle.electric3 :as e]` (⇒ Electric v3)

+There's a customizable variable, `nomis/ec-bound-for-electric-require-search` (default 10000), that determines how far into a buffer to search.

 # Turning on nomis-electric-clojure-mode

+By default, the mode is turned on automatically for any `.cljc` buffer that is recognised to be Electric source code.
+You can disable this by customizing `nomis/ec-auto-enable?`.

-To turn on the mode, run `M-x nomis-electric-clojure-mode`.
-The same command will turn it off.
+To turn the mode on or off manually, run `M-x nomis-electric-clojure-mode`.
+If the mode can't determine the Electric Version, it assumes v3.

 # Overview of Features

 nomis-electric-clojure-mode does the following:

 - Auto-detects whether the code is Electric v2 or Electric v3.
-It does this by looking for one of the following near the start of the file:

-  - `[hyperfiddle.electric :as e]`
-  - `[hyperfiddle.electric3 :as e]`
-  - (If auto-detect fails, v3 is assumed.)
+(If auto-detect fails, v3 is assumed.)

 - Applies different colors to client regions and server regions.